Midwexican

 To make this Taco Ball recipe, you will need the following ingredients:

-• packaged taco seasoning or homemade taco seasoning (this is a low-sodium taco seasoning!)
+• Packaged taco seasoning or homemade taco seasoning (this is a low-sodium taco seasoning!) - a classic taco seasoning is what ties this recipe together.

 See recipe card for quantities.